ma38su/38cc/README.md

 38cc is a compiler for the C programming language.
 The compiler supports only limited features.

 The compiler supports x86-64 Linux only.
-It's tested on docker image "compilerbook".
+It's tested on docker image "ubuntu".

 ### Build